What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 - Know and follow your state or local health guidelines.

-- Wear a mask and keep at least a 6-feet distance from others if you are unvaccinated and/or feeling sick, including while at parks and other recreational facilities.
+- Wear a mask and keep at least a 6-feet distance from others if you are unvaccinated and/or feeling sick,.

 - Use hand sanitizer when entering and leaving stores and restaurants.